SwiftlyNoah/HideAndCSeek50/DESIGN.md

 #### 3. State Restoration

 When rejoining, `GameView.swift` fetches full game state from `/games/{gameId}` and resumes location tracking.
-Previous messages, locations, and map tools load automatically via Firebase listeners.
+Previous messages, locations, and map tools load automatically from the Firebase database.

-**Alternative Considered**: Local CoreData persistence.
-Rejected because Firebase already persists state server-side; duplicating locally adds complexity without benefit.

 ---